Winners and losers of immigration: Winners and losers of immigration

-Figure \ref{fig:labourmarket} reports the effect of the increased immigration on labour market variables.
-With the presence of non-natives, the real wage of low-skilled employees is lower by approximately 4\% on average, while the real wage of high-skilled employees is higher on average by approximately 8\%.
-This is the result of two complementary effects: the increased supply of non-native low-skilled employees has on one side pushed down the real wage of low-skilled employees, while also expanding the supply of the low-skilled good, driving its price down.
-In 2017 the real price of the high-skilled good $\tilde{p}_h$ has increased by approximately 10\%, while the price of the low-skilled good $\tilde{p}_l$ has decreases by approximately 5\% (Figure \ref{fig:ELU}).
-These findings are in line with our economic intuition that (real) wages and prices would be positively related and therefore would show similar patterns.
-In support of these results we provide in Appendix \ref{HS_LS_prices} anecdotal evidence (due to the very limited availability of data) that the prices of goods produced by low-skilled and high-skilled employees in Italy during the period considered show a divergent behavior.
+With the presence of non-natives, the market tightness in the low-skill intensive market is higher by approximately 9\%, while the market tightness in the high-skill intensive market is lower and ranges between -2\% in 2008 and -5\% in 2017 (Figure \ref{fig:marketTightness}).
+The positive effect of immigration of low-skilled employees on the job creation, i.e., the job creation effect, has been discussed in the literature, although for the case of illegal immigrants \cite{chassamboulli2020immigration}.
+With the presence of non-natives, the real wage of low-skilled employees is lower by approximately $5\%$ in 2017, while the real wage of high-skilled employees is higher on average by approximately $15\%$ (Figure \ref{fig:labourmarket}).
+This is the result of two complementary effects: the increased supply of non-native low-skilled employees has on one side pushed down the real wage of low-skilled employees, while also expanding the supply of the low-skill intensive good, driving its price down.
+In 2017 the real price of the high-skill intensive good $\tilde{p}_{HS}$ has increased by approximately $10\%$, while the price of the low-skill intensive good $\tilde{p}_l$ has decreases by approximately $5\%$ (Figure \ref{fig:ELU}).
+These findings are in line with our conjecture that (real) wages and prices are positively related and therefore show similar patterns.
+In support of these results Appendix \ref{HS_LS_prices} provides anecdotal evidence of the divergent behaviour of the prices of some goods produced by low-skilled and high-skilled employees in Italy during the period considered.

-The effects on unemployment rates are minimal, with no effects on the unemployment rate of high-skilled employees, probably due to the very small number of high-skilled non-natives.
-On the other hand, we observe a slight decrease in the unemployment rate of low-skilled employees, ascribable to the asymmetries in the job finding and job exit rates between natives and non-natives.
-Specifically, both the job finding and the job exit rates are higher among non-natives, however the job finding rate effect seems to prevail leading to less unemployment in the presence of non-natives in the economy.
-Hence, when non-natives are not present, the labour market efficiency is worse and the number of vacancies is lower.
+The effects on unemployment rates are minimal (Figure \ref{fig:labourmarket}).
+We observe a slight decrease in the unemployment rate of low-skilled employees, ascribable to the asymmetries in the job finding and job exit rates between natives and non-natives.
+Specifically, both the job finding and the job exit rates are higher among non-natives, but the former prevails.
+In other words, the presence of non-natives is a source of efficiency for the Italian labour market.